4sTr0J/NLP_Group_02/README.md

 | CIT-24-01-0249 | Loshan Mihisara | Random Forest | Convolutional Neural Network |
 | CIT-24-01-0475 | Nadil Kularathne | XGBoost | CodeBERT |

-Each group member independently developed one machine learning model and one deep learning model.
-All six models were evaluated using a common dataset split to ensure a fair comparison.
+Each group member independently developed one Machine Learning model and one Deep Learning model.

+A total of six models were trained and evaluated using the same common dataset split to ensure a fair comparison.
+The best-performing Machine Learning and Deep Learning models were then selected for final system integration.

 ---

 ## Problem Statement

-Manual source-code vulnerability detection is time-consuming and requires experienced cybersecurity professionals.
-Analysing a large number of source-code functions manually can also be difficult and inefficient.
+Manual source-code vulnerability detection is time-consuming and requires cybersecurity knowledge, secure programming experience and careful code review.

+Reviewing a large number of source-code functions manually can be difficult, inefficient and expensive.
+Existing vulnerability-detection tools may also produce false positives or fail to identify vulnerabilities that depend on contextual source-code patterns.

-This project investigates how Natural Language Processing, Machine Learning and Deep Learning techniques can be used to identify patterns associated with software vulnerabilities.
+This project investigates how Natural Language Processing, Machine Learning and Deep Learning techniques can be used to identify patterns associated with vulnerable source code.

 The system treats source code as textual and sequential data and classifies each source-code function as:

-- Non-vulnerable
+- **Non-vulnerable**
-- Vulnerable
+- **Vulnerable**

+The main objectives of the project are to:

+- Preprocess source code as textual and sequential data
+- Develop three Machine Learning models
+- Develop three Deep Learning models
+- Evaluate all six models using the same common dataset split
+- Compare the models using accuracy and vulnerability-focused evaluation metrics
-The main objective of the project is to develop and compare six different models and integrate the best-performing machine learning and deep learning models into a reusable source-code vulnerability-detection system.
+- Select the best-performing Machine Learning and Deep Learning models
+- Integrate the selected models into a reusable vulnerability-detection pipeline

+The final system is intended to support vulnerability screening and secure code review.
+It is not intended to replace professional static analysis, manual security assessment or penetration testing.

 ---

 ## Dataset Information

-The project uses the DiverseVul dataset.
+The project uses the **DiverseVul dataset**.

-The original dataset contains more than 320,000 labelled source-code functions collected from real-world open-source projects.
+The original DiverseVul dataset contains more than 320,000 labelled source-code functions collected from real-world open-source projects.

 The target labels are:

 - `0` — Non-vulnerable
 - `1` — Vulnerable

-For the current project, a reproducible stratified subset of 10,000 records was used.
+For this project, a reproducible stratified subset of **10,000 source-code functions** was used.

 ### Dataset Distribution